 With a population of approximately 2400 people, Besalú makes an interesting and relaxing day trip from Barcelona.
-As you wander the the narrow streets, it’s hard to believe that during the Middle Ages this now tranquil small town was once an important local capital.
+As you wander the narrow streets, it’s hard to believe that this now tranquil small town was once an important local capital during the Middle Ages.

 What to See in Besalú

-It only takes an hour or two to “see” Besalú and it’s easy to combine with a visit to nearby Girona since there are frequent local buses between the 2 towns.
+It only takes a few hours to “see” Besalú, and it’s easy to combine with a visit to nearby Girona since there are frequent local buses between the two towns.
 You can then either spend the night in Girona or get one of the regular trains from there to Barcelona.